MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Management/Wait-Process.md

 ## NOTES

-* This cmdlet uses the **WaitForExit** method of the System.Diagnostics.Process class.
-For more information about this method, see the Microsoft .NET Framework SDK.
+The cmdlet is only supported on Windows platforms.

-*
+This cmdlet uses the **WaitForExit** method of the **System.Diagnostics.Process** class.

 ## RELATED LINKS